broke-protocol/broke-protocol/docs/README.md

 - C# Programming knowledge

-1. Create a new class library for .NET Framework version `4.7.2`.
+1. Create a new class library for .NET Framework version `4.7.2` or start with [GameSource](https://github.com/broke-protocol/broke-protocol) as a basis.
 2. Add references to ``UnityEngine.dll``, ``UnityEngine.CoreModule.dll``, ``UnityEngine.PhysicsModule.dll``, and ``Scripts.dll`` from the ``BrokeProtocol_Data/Managed/`` directory.
 These are the only *required* dll's, but you might need to import more later.
 3. Create a new class to implement the ``Plugin`` class.
-Most of the time this class is called ``Core.cs``, but you can call it whatever you want.
+In GameSource, this class is called ``Core.cs``, but you can call it whatever you want.

 !> You must have a class that implements the ``Plugin`` class.
 Without one, your resource will not be loaded in.